jamesquinlan/Intro-Database-SQL/lectures/storedprocedures.md

 - Stored procedures are secure.
 Permissions can be given to access stored procedures without giving permissions to the underlying database tables.
 Using stored procedures can counter SQL injection attacks.

-### Flow Control Statements
----

-`IF...ELSEIF...ELSE`: conditional flow control.

-`CASE...WHEN...ELSE`: also a conditional flow control typically used when there are a small number of conditional cases

-`WHILE...DO...LOOP`: repetition structure that continually executes while a condition is true

-`REPEAT...UNTIL...END REPEAT`:  repeat while condition is true

-`DECLARE CURSOR FOR`:  Defines a result set that can be processed by a loop

 ### Stored Procedures
 ---
 The basic sytax for a store procedure is given below.
 Note the use of `DELIMITER`.
 This is needed to change from the default (semi-colon), to something else because semi-colons are used within the procedure.
 Procedures are called using the `CALL` command.